 Desensitizing Toothpaste – Desensitizing toothpaste is extremely effective in soothing the pain caused by tooth sensitivity.

 Apart from routine procedures, a dentist at Pearland might tell you to follow some preventative measures for complete oral health.
 Read onto a list of precautionary care suggestions that a dentist might often give you.

 - Use fluoride toothpaste to brush your teeth twice a day.

 - Avoid brushing your teeth immediately after eating or drinking something.

 - Use a soft-bristled brush.

 - Do not go overboard with brushing.

-- Don’t grind your teeth as it can cause tooth fracture.
+- Don’t grind your teeth as it can cause a tooth fracture.

 Tooth sensitivity can be caused due to a number of reasons.
 This dental problem can become quite painful.
-If you want to enjoy eating ice-cream like you did before, then it is best to take extra care of your teeth.
+If you want to enjoy eating ice cream as you did before, then it is best to take extra care of your teeth.
 It is best to visit a dentist to find the cause of the problem and get it treated immediately.